 Back in July I rounded up some of The Most Instagrammable Airbnbs in Cornwall, and resolved to make this a monthly feature.
-Partly for that search-friendly content experience, ofc, but also because it almost justifies the hours I spend scrolling through Airbnb on a frequent basis, planning far more fantasy trips than I could possibly afford in a single lifetime.
+Partly for that search-friendly content experience, of course, but also because it almost justifies the hours I spend scrolling through Airbnb on a frequent basis, planning far more fantasy trips than I could possibly afford in a single lifetime.
 So read on for the best Airbnbs in Margate.

 But it seems my sand dancer roots are burning brightly during this wash-out of a summer as I couldn’t stay away from salty air and sea foam.
-So take four minutes of escapism, pretend you have some too-hot, too-salty (aka: perfect) seaside chips in front of you because…we’re going to Margate.
+So take four minutes of escapism, pretend you have some too-hot, too-salty (aka: perfect) seaside chips in front of you because… we’re going to Margate.
 Specifically, we’re finding the best Airbnbs in Margate.

 Stripped floorboards, industrial lighting and exposed brick as far as the eye can see: this is Brooklyn loft living on the south east coast of England.
 It’s easily one of the best Airbnbs in Margate.
 People will tell you the sea side is for summer, but this place is made for cold, bright winters days.
 Those high ceilings and sash windows will flood the space with light for breakfast in the banquettes, while curled-up-in-front-of-that-log-burner is the only place I want to be after a day spent greedily drinking up sea air.

 Wouldn’t it be nice to spend a few days in a bright, airy, seaside home where the plants – and I can’t emphasise this point enough – are alive?
 Quite the novelty, I think.
 This third floor west-facing apartment gets sunset views to die for, and is filled with a carefully curated collection of beautiful furniture.